cheneyveron/clover-x79-e5-2670-gtx650/README.md

 - Disable USB ECHI
 - Enable USB XHCI

 This DSDT and SSDT is valuable.
-CPU frequency change relies on them.
+CPU frequency change and USB relies on them.

 ## CPU: E5-2670 v1 C2